loader image

 3. Please remain seated, even when the boat is not moving (depending on the waves you can fall and hurt yourself).

-4. If spotting Dolphins, please be informed, that dolphins love to surf on the bow wave of the boat.
+4. If spotting Dolphins, remember they please be informed, that dolphins love to surf on the bow wave of the boat.
 They have always the chance to disappear.
 This is fun for them!

 Return (9:00)

 The expected arrival to our Divinguru base is at 9am.
-Please hold to the metal sun frame on the boat, especially when landing to the beach to avoid injuries.
+Please hold onto the metal sun frame on the boat, especially when landing to the beach to avoid injuries.